Estimated reading time: 9 minutes

 You can find them hiding under rocks and in crevices, and they breed in permanent or semi-permanent pools in the summer and spring.
 They’re about 40-60mm.

-The frog has pale brown skin with scattered warts and covered in fine granules.
+The frog has pale brown skin with scattered warts and is covered in fine granules.
 A dark stripe goes through the body which crosses the eyes and starts from the nose.
 The groin and the sides of the leg are orange-red, with green flashes across the side of the body.

 The Green Leaf Tree Frog (Litoria Phyllochroa)